rhiania/GlamourTagger/README.md

    * Toggle between 'Glamourer Preview' and 'Fitting Room Try On'.
 Right-click any item to instantly preview.

 6. **Fast Scrolling:**
-   * Hover over the 'Scroll Here' button at the bottom, then hold `CTRL + Scroll Mouse Wheel` to rapidly cycle through filtered items for preview.
+   * Hover over the 'Scroll Here' button at the bottom, then hold `Scroll Mouse Wheel` to rapidly cycle through filtered items for preview.

 7. **Chat Integration:**
    * Left-click any item name in the table to link the item directly into your chat.